 There are sixteen residential designated regulatory zones in the plan area.
 These regulatory zones are focused primarily on single family dwellings.
 Other available use types include multi-family and a broad scope of public service and resource management uses.
 A small number of commercial uses are also available in some of these regulatory zones.
 However, these areas are predominately residential character.
 The primary vison for these areas is to maintain safe and functional residentially focused regulatory zones, with development that contributes to the desired community character and attainment of the TRPA environmental thresholds.
 The maintenance of existing infrastructure is critical to this vision.
-The expansion of bicycle and pedestrian connections to the mixed-use areas is also a component of the Town Center overlay provisions.
+The expansion of bicycle and pedestrian connections to the mixed-use areas is also a component of the vision for these regulatory zones.
+None of the residential regulatory zones are subject to the Town Center overlay provisions.